 - Trash Hero – Thailand/Global

-And if you are not sure where to start, simply pick one of the 10 sustainable tourism examples discussed above; these destinations will not only give you the best time of your life, but also give you the opportunity to make a positive contribution to the world while you’re having fun!
+I hope you enjoyed learning about those responsible tourism examples, and if you are not sure where to start, simply pick one of the 10 sustainable tourism examples discussed above.
+These destinations will not only give you the best time of your life, but also give you the opportunity to make a positive contribution to the world while you’re having fun!